tfgg/yournextmep/_candidates/eu2014/libdem/anuja-prashar.md

 person: anuja-prashar
 region: london
 party: libdem
-title: London - Liberal Democrats - Anuja Prashar
+title: Anuja Prashar is running for MEP in London for the Liberal Democrats
 incumbent: false
 ---